-What’s the Good Country?
+What’s a Good Country?

 Problems like climate change, pandemics, migration, human trafficking, terrorism and economic chaos are multiplying because of globalisation.